rsrchen/ecs129-project/How To Use.md

 ## Flags and Arguments
 - -a, the directory that contains AlphaFold's predictions in the form of PDB files.
 By default, it is `./alphafold_predictions`.
 - -c, which protein chains of the solved structure you want to compare the predictions to.
 By default, it's just the A chain, `A`.
+You can input `AB` or `BA` if you want the program to read chains A and B of the solved structure, `ABCD` or `CDBA` or `AACBDDBCBD` if you want it to look at chains A, B, C, and D, you get the picture.
+Note that if you write `ABC` and the structure only contains two chains named A and B, everything will still work just fine!
 - -h, the hash value assigned to your AlphaFold predictions by ColabFold.
 It's a 5 character value that consists of letters and numbers.
 ColabFold gives you one every time you use it to make structure predictions.
 You need to enter this; else the program won't run.
 - -p, the PDB ID of your solved structure.
 You need to enter this; else the program won't run.
 - -s, the directory that contains the solved structures.
 These are the experimentally determined structures, solved using x-ray crystallography or cryo-EM or something along those lines.
 By default, it is `./solved_structures`.